vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/storage-module.md

 ```
 ### MsgLeaveGroup

-A group member can choose to leave a group.
+A group member can choose to leave a group by sending this message.

 ```protobuf
 message MsgLeaveGroup {